 | Sources | Original source text that grounds the semantics | "Sarah led the migration from PostgreSQL to Aurora last quarter" |

-Each item has an activation_score (0-1) reflecting its relevance to the query.
+activation_score (0-1) reflecting its relevance to the query.
 Semantics items link back to their source text, giving you a full provenance chain from structured assertions down to original content.

 The vector graph is built automatically when you store memories.
 You don’t need to define entities or relationships - Nebula extracts them.